k4kpk/k4kpk.github.io/sota-guides/Grassy Ridge Bald (W4C_EM-001).md

 #### Trail Guide

-* **Duration**: 2.4 miles, 1:30 up and 1:10 down (actual times in 2015, first summit of the day)
+* **Duration**: 2.4 miles, 1:40 up and 1:20 down (actual times in 2018, first summit of the day)
 * **Navigation**
     * Follow the AT east from parking at the state line
     * Cross 2 peaks before you get there
-    * At about 2 miles, the trail forks and the AT bears left and downhill and the trail to Grassy Ridge Bald bears right and uphill to ascend to the summit.
+    * At about 2 miles, the trail forks and the AT bears left and downhill and the trail to Grassy Ridge Bald bears right and uphill to the summit.
 * **Trailhead altitude**: 5510 @ 36.1064, -82.1104
 * **Summit altitude**: 6180 @ 36.0998, -82.0804